Course Outline

 Introduction

-AutoCAD and AutoCAD User Interface for Government
+AutoCAD and the AutoCAD User Interface

-- Navigation tools
+- Navigation Tools

 - Commands

-- Limits and display units
+- Limits and Display Units

 - Points

-- Direction and quadrants
+- Direction and Quadrants

 - Dimensions